Fantastic Four (2015 film): Filming

 After Stan Lee's death three years later, Trank stated that he had "let him down", though after the film's release, he had received a personal letter from Lee asking him if he was okay.
 In 2020, Trank said that many of the sequences he had planned had gone unfilmed, making a director's cut practically nonexistent.
 Later that year, Kate Mara stated that her experience working on the film was "horrible".
 While she did not go into great detail, she implied that much of her discomfort came from questionable directions stating, "I think that speaking up is something that I think that we all probably learn it [sic] over and over again...
 I don't regret doing it at all, but do regret not having stood up for myself.
 I regret that for sure."
+In 2025, Teller stated that he knew the film was in trouble after seeing it and voiced his concerns to one of the studio heads.
+He also referred to an unnamed person who "kind of fucked it all up".

 Post-production

 The film used the Los Angeles-based company OTOY for its visual effects.
 Moving Picture Company (MPC), Hydraulx, Rodeo FX and Weta Digital also created visual effects for the film.
 MPC took on the visual effects for The Thing, rendering a fully-digital character based on Jamie Bell's on-set performance and the Human Torch's fiery visual effects.
 Weta Digital handled Reed Richards' stretch effects.
 Hydraulx delivered Susan Storm's force-field and cloaking effects and augmented Doom's costume.
 James E. Price served as the over-all visual effects supervisor.
 Kinberg stated that the film would be converted to 3D in post-production, but those plans were canceled, with Trank stating that he wanted "the viewing experience of Fantastic Four to remain as pure as possible for the audience, which means in 2D".
 A sequence showing The Thing performing a "dive-bomb" in the film was cut due to budget constraints.

 The studio was caught off-guard by the first cut of the film for having a "morose tone".
 The ending had not been finalized and the studio hastily had to cobble together a new ending that was essentially written of script pieces of the original draft, plus new ones that were being written on the day of reshoots.
 Many of Trank's suggestions were ignored.
 Stephen E. Rivkin was hired to edit the film together with Trank, referring to him as the "de facto director" for the new cut.
 Despite Trank's efforts to have two edits of the film, Rivkin's was ultimately chosen over his.